Nebulaevo/Paon/Readme.md

 It can be used in addition to any backend, and allows to have a local JavaScript environnement to use modern frontend tools, without having to handle the whole request cycle using a JavaScript framework.

+The Paon Template Server is based on the [bluwy/create-vite-extra : template-ssr-react-ts ](https://github.com/bluwy/create-vite-extra/tree/master/template-ssr-react-ts)

 ## Table of contents

 ### Getting started